Achievable logoAchievable logo

 • Inner side of joint

-• Attached to medial collateral ligament and joint capsule
+• Attached to the medial collateral ligament and joint capsule

-• Stabilizes knee against medial rotation and tibial translation
+• Stabilizes the knee against medial rotation and tibial translation

-• Bursae- act as fluid-filled sac that provides cushioning and friction reduction between tendons, joints, muscles and bone
+• Bursae- act as fluid-filled sacs that provide cushioning and friction reduction between tendons, joints, muscles, and bone

 Ligaments of knee